Ixcatl/fables_novasophonia/docs/core/items.rst

     * - Sheath
       - Light
       - 30☼
-      - A specialized carrying sling, scabbard, or bag meant for a certain type of equipment, chosen when the sheath is made.
+      - A specialized carrying sling, scabbard, bag or harness meant for a specific piece of equipment, chosen when the sheath is made.
 A sheath can carry one item, reducing its effective Bulk by 1; any additional Bulk is counted against Load as normal.
+Similarly to a pouch, the contained item is not affected by its environment unless the sheath is destroyed first.
+Additionally, if designed for an item that casts light, it still provides light.
 If on the Belt, the item within may be accessed as if it were on the Belt as well.
-If designed for an item that casts light, it still provides light.
     * - Rope, 1 square
       - Light
       - 1☼